 - Once the slurry has browned slightly, remove the lid and allow the excess liquid to evaporate.

-- While the slurry is evaporating make your sauce by mixing rice vinegar, soy sauce, chilli oil (or sesame oil) and ground black pepper in a small dipping bowl.
+- Make the dipping sauce by mixing 1 tbsp rice vinegar, 2 tsp soy sauce, ½ tsp chili oil (or sesame oil) and ¼ tsp freshly ground black pepper in a small dipping bowl.

-- Once all of the slurry has evaporated, drizzle the top of gyoza with sesame oil.
+- Once all of the slurry has evaporated, drizzle the top of gyoza with 1 tbsp sesame oil.

 - Flip them all onto a plate together (or divide into individual servings) and serve with the dipping sauce.